AI powered suggestions in Quickbooks Search

 THE ASK

-BUSINESS GOALS:
+BUSINESS GOALS

-reduce time-to-action per user
+-> Reduce time-to-action per user

-With new Natural language Search capabilities, how might we:
+With new Natural language Search capabilities:

 FREE-FORM DESIGN